wpsh/wpcs-for-envato/readme.md

 ## Setup

-1. Add these coding stanandards as a [Composer development dependency](https://packagist.org/packages/wpsh/wpcs-for-envato) to your project:
+1. Add these coding standards as a [Composer development dependency](https://packagist.org/packages/wpsh/wpcs-for-envato) to your project:

 	```bash
 	composer require --dev wpsh/wpcs-for-envato